iamarkadyt/q3maps/README.md

 If you want to checkout the maps in the editor, clone the repository and copy-merge the contents of the directory of the desired map into the `baseq3` folder:
 ```
+# clone:
 cd ~/Games/Q3/baseq3/
 git clone https://github.com/arkadyt/q3maps

-rsync -a q3maps/q3strong2018/ ./
+# cd into the repo directory, choose a map
+# and copy-merge its content into the baseq3 folder:
+./aux-build-scripts/sync-baseq3 [gameDir] [mapDir]
+# or configure the variables in the sync-baseq3 directly.
 ```
 Then ensure the location of the game directory is set in the Radiant and shaderlist.txt is updated with the names of the new (copy-merged) shaders.

-To contribute, edit the .map, texture and script files directly in the cloned repository and periodically copy the content out into the baseq3 folder for the editor.
+To contribute, edit the .map, texture and script files directly in the cloned repository and use `build*` script to compile the map, build a .pk3 file and put it into the baseq3 directory copy-merging the map content into the baseq3/ along the way.

 # Development tips